anand-tummapudi/designpatterns/README.md

 * java.nio.file.FileVisitor and SimpleFileVisitor
 #### 8. Command design pattern
  Rather than executing the business logic directly, convert the logic into a command and the command will execute.
+ #### 9. Observer design pattern
+ Observer pattern is useful when we are interested in the state of an object and want to get notified whenever there is any change.
+In this pattern, the object that watch on the state of another object is called observer and the object that is being observed is called the Subject.
+When one object changes its state, all its dependents are notified and updated automatically.
+ * java.util.Observer and java.util.Observable
+ * javax.servlet.http.HttpSessionBindingListener
+ * javax.servlet.http.HttpSessionAttributeListener